The Complete Guide to Online Defamation Law

 U.S. Criminal Defamation Laws

-One of the common questions that defamation victims often ask is, “Can I put an online defamer in jail?”
+One of the common questions that defamation victims often ask is, “Is Libel a Crime?”
 The simple answer is yes, but these laws are rarely enforced.
 Realistically, the most common way someone might end up in jail because of defamation is because their behavior violates a related criminal law (like harassment) or they fail to abide by the terms or a prior issued restraining order or injunction commanding them to stop.

 It is also important to understand that there are no federal criminal laws in the United States pertaining to libel – everything is codified by state.